simulieren/ts-mockup-generator/README.md

 Default: `20`
 Increase the distance between screenshots.
 The browser is scrolled by using the keyboards arrow key.

+#### -w --wait (optional)
+Default: `0`
+Wait in between screenshots and scrolling.
+This is useful when the page has got animations on scroll and you want to wait for them to finish before taking a screenshot.

 #### -S --skip-images (optional)
 Default: `false`
 Skip the screenshot generation process in Puppeteer.
 Use this if you already generated some images and want to skip to the mockup generation process.